imarc/handbook/frontend.md

 Imarc employees who have access to our wiki can read more about our policies in the [Browser Support](http://wiki.imarc.net/Browser_Support) article.

-## Analytics, Marketing, and Plug-ins
+## Analytics, marketing, and plug-ins

 Many clients use external scripts such as Google Analytics, HubSpot, Marketo.
 We should stop those scripts gathering data in development or staging environments.